callnow

 1. Current Ratio: The current liquidity ratio is the easiest one to calculate and interpret.
 To find it, divide current assets by current liabilities.

-2. Quick Ratio: The quick liquidity ratio, also known as the Acid test ratio, is used to identify whether a company has enough liquid assets which can be instantly converted into cash to meet short-term short-term dues.
+2. Quick Ratio: The quick liquidity ratio, also known as the Acid test ratio, is used to identify whether a company has enough liquid assets that can be instantly converted into cash to meet short-term dues.

 3. Cash Ratio: The cash liquidity ratio only considers a company’s most liquid assets—cash and marketable securities.
 These are considered the most readily available assets for a company to pay its short-term obligations.